Deborah Rutter

 Deborah F. Rutter (born September 30, 1956) is an American arts executive.
 She was the president of the John F. Kennedy Center for the Performing Arts in Washington, D.C. from September 2014 to February 2025.
 Rutter was the first woman to head the Center, overseeing the Center's operations in presenting theater, dance, music, awards, and the affiliated, National Symphony Orchestra and Washington National Opera.
 She came to the Center from serving as the president of the Chicago Symphony Orchestra (2003–2014), an American orchestra commonly referred to as one of the "Big Five".

-She is currently Vice Provost for the Arts (designate) at Duke University.
+She is currently Vice Provost for the Arts at Duke University.

 Early life

 Rutter was born in Pennsylvania and raised in Encino, Los Angeles.
 She is the daughter of attorney and choral administrator Marshall Rutter and his first wife Winifred Hitz.
 She played piano and violin and participated in youth orchestras in Los Angeles.
 To help out the youth orchestra, her mother Winifred took classes in orchestral management.
 Rutter graduated from Stanford University in 1978, where she studied music and German.
 For a year, she studied in Vienna and played there in a community orchestra.
 Applying for her first arts executive job, with a letter in German to its German born head, Ernest Fleischmann, she was hired by the Los Angeles Philharmonic Orchestra.
 She worked there from 1978 to 1986.
 During that time, Rutter obtained a master's degree in business administration from the University of Southern California.